 Can I use my wedding planner or decorator?

 Will you want to bring in your own decor?
 First, Find out if the venue allows couples to provide that.
-Some sites require their in-house designers and planning services for events and will charge accordingly.
+Some sites require in-house designers and event planning services and will charge accordingly.

 You’ll also want to ask about any decoration rules or requirements.
-If you want to use candles on the guest tables, for example, make sure the venue allows it.
+If you’re going to use candles on the guest tables, for example, make sure the venue allows it.

-As you navigate through each wedding venue site tour, you may find some surprises.
-A venue might meet all your needs on paper, but not feel “right” when you get there.
+You may find surprises as you navigate each wedding venue site tour.
+A venue might meet all your needs on paper but not feel “right” when you get there.